Create an ASI:One compatible Agent using the chatprotocol

 Why be part of the knowledge base

-By building agents to connect to ASI-1 we extend the LLM’s knowledge base, but also create new opportunities for monetization.
+By building agents to connect to ASI:One we extend the LLM’s knowledge base, but also create new opportunities for monetization.
 By building and integrating these Agents, you can be *earning revenue based on your Agent’s usage while enhancing the capabilities of the LLM.
 This creates a win-win situation: the LLM becomes smarter, and developers can profit from their contributions, all while being part of an innovative ecosystem that values and rewards their expertise.

 Alrighty, let’s get started!